ronyan/VATCANSitu/README.md

 3. Mouse halo tool to aid with separation. (please see known issues)
 4. Range displayed in menu per the real scope
 5. CJS button shows your logged in position
+6. RVSM aircraft will show with the diamond PPS symbology.
+7. Primary targets will show in magenta.
+8. Squawk 7600 and 7700 will show a red triangle.
+9. Aircrafts identing will have their PPS flash instead of the unusual ES target.
+10. CJS will flash if aircraft are nearing your airspace border to remind you to hand-off (I believe an option on the real thing)
+11. FP predicted tracks show with the appropriate orange airplane symbol.

 Not implemented for now: There are some sham buttons just to replicate the UI (also I don't know what some of them do in the real system).
 The PTL and RBL default ES tools work well, unlikely will be a priority.